 Arch Wong, PhD

-Professor of Practical Theology
+Professor, Practical Theology

 Associate Director, Flourishing Congregations Institute